 Exactly two decades later, on Jan.
 22, 1996, Allan Bester picked up his first NHL victory in five years and 297 days when he led the Stars to a 6-4 win over the Vancouver Canucks.
 He was called into duty after both Andy Moog and Darcy Wakaluk were lost to injury.

-Craig Anderson made 30 saves for his first career shutout and win, on Jan.
+Craig Anderson made 30 saves for his first career shutout and win on Jan.
 22, 2004, as the Chicago Blackhawks beat the Blue Jackets 7-0.
 He entered the night with a 0-11-2 record to start his career.
-He has since won a total of 251 games with the Blackhawks, Florida Panthers, Colorado Avalanche and Ottawa Senators.
+He has since won 295 games with the Blackhawks, Florida Panthers, Colorado Avalanche, Ottawa Senators, Capitals, and Buffalo Sabres.

 Big-Time Personal Milestones

 Jean Pronovost scored twice in the first period on Jan.
 22, 1978, to become the first player in Pittsburgh Penguins’ history to score 300 goals.
 His milestone tallies were the difference in a 3-1 win over the visiting New York Rangers.

 Defenseman Phil Housley scored his 250th career goal on Jan.
 22, 1995, as the Calgary Flames picked up a 4-1 road win in Detroit.